Thursday, April 19th

 The U.S. Army Medical Department (AMEDD) was formed on July 27, 1775.
 Since that date, much has transpired to make AMEDD the world-class organization that it is today.
 Established in 2010, the mission of the AMEDD Center of History and Heritage (ACHH) to educate, inspire, and promote esprit de corps is supported by the collection and preservation of documents in an accessible archive and by exhibiting and interpreting artifacts.
 ACHH provides historical context to aid senior leaders' decision-making through research services, publications, speakers, and educational programming.

 The AMEDD museum tells the 240-plus year history of the AMEDD, starting in 1775, through the emphasis of battlefield medicine, patient evacuation, the evolution of equipment, and the medical care and treatment of patients.
 Occupying seven acres of grounds, the Museum includes the main building, a restored hospital train car, two pergolas containing wheeled ambulances and helicopters, a Medal of Honor Walk, and a 250-seat outdoor amphitheater.
-This excursion will include a tour of the museum and a workshop on how to take living-history and artifacts into the classroom with his presentation on early 19th century medicine.
+This excursion will include a tour of the museum and a workshop on how to take living-history and artifacts into the classroom with this presentation on early 19th century medicine.

 Bus departs at 8:45 am, returns at 12:15 pm.

-San Antonio Walking Tour
+San Antonio Walking Tour - Sold Out!

 The San Antonio Walks History tour gives a rare perspective of the Alamo from the vantage point of the city's early communities.
 Few know how each played a key role in the "Battle of the Alamo" and affected other important events in history as well.
 This will be shown from where these noteworthy events actually took place.